4.7. Plots of Statistical Data

 4.7.1.
 Box Plot

-The box plot function from MathWorks is part of the Statistics and Machine Learning Toolbox, which is an extra purchase.
-However, there are a few free box plot functions available on the MathWorks File Exchange.
+The box plot function from MathWorks is part of the Statistics and Machine Learning Toolbox, and a few free box plot functions are available on the MathWorks File Exchange.
 Some of those use functions from extra toolboxes.
-The Free Boxplot function, [LUENGO15] is a simple function that uses only standard MATLAB functions.
+However, the free boxplot function [LUENGO15] is a simple function that uses only standard MATLAB functions.

-The boxplot function wants the data to be in a column vector because it can make several box plots in a figure if each data set is a column of a matrix.
-An example box plot is shown in Fig. 4.12.
+The boxplot function wants the data to be in a column vector because it can make several box plots in a figure if each data set is a matrix column.

 4.7.2.
 Histogram

 A histogram plot divides the data into regions (called bins) and shows how many values fall into each region.
-If the size of the data is very large, a histogram plot will begin to take the shape of the PDF.
+If the data size is large, a histogram plot will begin to take the shape of the PDF.

-The histogram function has several possible parameters, but the most common usage is to pass two arguments – the data and the number of bins to use.
-Another useful set of options is 'Normalization', 'probability', which scales the height of each bin to its probability level.
-This is a good option if you want to overlay another histogram or a PDF plot.
-An example histogram is shown in Fig. 4.13.
+The histogram function has several possible parameters, but the most common usage is to pass two arguments—the data and the number of bins to use.
+Another useful pair of options is ’Normalization’, ’probability’, which scales the height of each bin to its probability level, making a convenient overlay with another histogram or PDF plot.
+An example histogram is shown in figure Fig. 4.15.